-In years past police officers, secure in the knowledge that his/her administration would be generally fair, would agree to speak to the internal affairs (I/A) officer when requested on matters you believed to be minor.
+In years past, police officers, secure in the knowledge that his/her administration would be generally fair, would agree to speak to the internal affairs (I/A) officer when requested on matters they believed to be minor.
 No longer can you afford to do that.
-We are living in different times and the rules are changing constantly.
+We are living in different times, and the rules are constantly changing.

 Three Reasons to Consult with a New Jersey Attorney During an Internal Affairs Investigation

 1. Your Attorney Can Advise You During Your Interview

 In the current climate, you should have counsel, as a matter of course, the minute you are made aware that an internal affairs investigation has commenced with you as a target.
 The first reason is that when you are called for an interview, your attorney will be aware of it and present during the statement.
 It is not an adversarial process where we can argue or intervene, but we can listen to your answers and in some ways, more importantly, listen to the questions, so we get a sense of what the administration has or thinks it has and where the case is headed.
 If we are not a participant, we will be working in the dark until or unless the discovery process begins, and then it may be too late to resolve the matter in a simple fashion.

 2. You Need an Advocate On Your Side